Healthy Homes Assessment Wilton

 Wilton Healthy Homes Compliance Timeframes

-• Underfloor and ceiling insulation is a requirement throughout Wilton and New Zealand rental homes where it’s reasonably practicable to install.
+• Ceiling and underfloor insulation is required for all Wilton and New Zealand rental homes where it’s reasonably practicable to put in.

-• Property managers and landlords are required to keep records that prove conformance with the Healthy Homes Standard that apply or will be applied throughout the tenancy period of the rental property.
+• Property managers and landlords must keep records of their the conformance to any Healthy Homes Standard that apply or will be applied to your rental home.

-• Private landlords and property managers are required to make sure their rental properties conform with the Healthy Homes Standards within 90 days of any newly renewed, extended or changed lease.
+• Property managers and private landlords should make sure that their rental properties are in compliance with the Healthy Homes Standards within 90 days of any newly renewed, extended or changed tenant.

-• All boarder homes (except Kainga Ora and registered Community Housing Provider for boarding house tenancies) are required to comply with Healthy Homes Standard regardless of the date when the tenancy started.
+• All boarding households (except Kainga Ora and Community Housing Providers with registered Boarding household tenancies) must meet the Healthy Homes Standard regardless of when the tenancy began.

-• All homes that are rented out to Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers are required to comply with the Healthy Homes Standards regardless of when the tenancy first began.
+• All homes rented through Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must comply with the Healthy Homes Standards regardless of the date when the tenancy started.

 Starting 1 July 2024